-Two Computer laboratories and a Language laboratory with networked computers are available for student use.
-In order to use these computer facilities, each student will need to open an account with the laboratory and sign an agreement covering computer laboratory use and regulations.
+Two Computer laboratories and a Language laboratory with networked computers are available for students to use.
+In order to use these computer facilities, each student will receive an account from the Information Technology Manager with the obligation to comply with the computer laboratory use and regulations.
 Students may also use computer workstations in the library.
 The Language laboratory is a certified iBT TOEFL exam center in Hong Kong SAR region.